-Wilderness is less than 120 minutes a day (non-continuous).
-All Wilderness units except the Mauna Loa unit would experience at least some audible air tour noise, and the spatial footprint of audible air tour noise is smaller in the Kahuku, Ka'ū Desert, and 'Ōla'a units on quiet technology only days as compared to standard days, and approximately the same spatial footprint of audible air tour noise for the Great Crack unit.
+Under the ATMP, on days when air tours occur, noise from commercial air tours would be audible up to 105 minutes a day within Wilderness, although in most of the Park's Wilderness noise from commercial air tours will be audible for a much shorter time and will not reach 35 dBA.
+Air tour noise above 35 dBA would occur for less than 30 minutes a day in the Haleakalā Wilderness, including in the Kīpahulu Biological Reserve.
+All air tour noise is expected to be non-continuous.
+Under the ATMP there will be approximately 118 days without air tour noise and on days air tours would occur, air tour noise (non-continuous) would be limited to between 11:00 AM and 2:00 PM local time (or 11:00 AM and 4:00 PM for quiet technology aircraft).
 This noise detracts from the opportunity for solitude and natural quality of Wilderness as it introduces sounds of human activity and therefore detracts from this quality of Wilderness character, although it would be substantially less than current conditions.
-Because there are days without air tour noise, and noise is limited in duration and frequency and intensity, there are no significant impacts to Wilderness character from the air tours authorized by the ATMP.
+Because there are days without air tour noise, and noise is limited in duration and frequency and intensity, there are no significant impacts to wilderness character from the air tours authorized by the ATMP.
 Compared to current conditions, Wilderness character would improve substantially.